luanpotter/shattered-wilds/docs/lexicon/Stat/Devotion.md

-Your personal connection to your specific deity, dedication to divine service and commitment to faith.
+Your personal connection to your deity, your faith, ability to believe and ask for providence through Prayer.

 ## Parent Stat